 They used to be mainly seen in hip restaurants and urban loft designs: bare light bulbs, rid of their lamp shades and shown in all their bare glory.
 But even though lamp shades are still popular, the average home owner seems to have learned to love the basic concept of exposed bulb pendant lights.
 Luckily, many designers have also picked up on the trend and have created many variations that will convince any sceptic about the worthiness of bare light bulbs in home interiors.
-Let us show you some of the bare necessities: bulbs ideas that inspire and awe with their simplicity.
+Let us show you some of the bare necessities: bulb ideas that inspire and awe with their simplicity.

 The Cord: The cord of a light bulb has been a part of pendant design that has long been ignored.
 With exposed bulb pendant lights, this has switched around.
 As part of the basic design, they can play a very important part.
 A brightly coloured cord for example can help emphasize colour accents in an interior, or liven up an otherwise dull corner of the room.
 Another idea we love is threading beads onto the cord, creating a wonderfully playful effect.
 You can choose any colour, pattern or material you like, making it easy to adjust it to your current design.
 And finally, encasing the cord within a different material is also a great way of enlivening your bare bulb light fixtures.
 Whether it's manilla rope or knitted wool, it's guaranteed to make your simple cord into an interesting design feature.